 But what does a mom do when the kids start crying, “I’m bored!” every 15 minutes and you feel like you might lose your mind?

-These fun kid’s activities will keep them happy and occupied so you don’t feel the cabin fever getting to you too much!
+These fun kids’ activities will keep them happy and occupied so you don’t feel the cabin fever getting to you too much!
 Plus, these activities are perfect for those soggy, rainy days too!

 If you have very little ones running around and messing up with the bigger kids are doing, try making your toddler a few busy bags like these.

-Indoor Activities When You’re Stuck Inside
+List of Activities For Kids When You’re Stuck Inside

 1 – Make Slime – Yes, I know this one is probably the most overdone kid’s activity ever.
 But for good reason!
 It will keep your kid occupied for hours both in the making and playing with their newest slime creation.
 Plus, it’s science!
 Here are some great science-focused slime ideas.